Inflectra/rapise-documentation/tools/replacer/README.md

 ## Features

-Replaces a markdown link with an HTML tag.
-Original image width is expected at the end of the markdown link.
+Updates a markdown link.
+Original image width is expected at the end of the link.
 The width is divided by 1.25 and rounded.

 ```
 ![Some Text](./path/to/image.png)600